zhangmordred/QuantFormer/README.md

 ![Overview](./Overview.png)

 ## Data Collection
 The training and backtesting data are collected from [AKShare](https://github.com/akfamily/akshare) and [TuShare](https://github.com/waditu/tushare) from 2010 to 2019.
-For each stock, the **adjusted** cumulated return and cumulated turnover rate in the setting timestamp will be collected (if training model by return directly, the result may be influenced as this is not ``reality return").
+For each stock, the **adjusted** cumulated return and cumulated turnover rate in the setting timestamp will be collected (if training model by return directly, the result may be influenced as this is not "reality return").

 ## Model Implementation